CopernicaMarketingSoftware/Documentation/SMTPeter/rest-mime.md

 that you want to send.
 However, you can also let SMTPeter create the MIME string for you.
 If you do not include a "mime" property in your request, but use separate "subject", "text", "html" and so properties, the MIME is created by SMTPeter.

-The following table lists all propreties that are supported, and that will be converted into a mime object.
+The following table lists all supported propreties:

 <table>
     <tr>